zedlopez/ifm/Examples/OysterWideShut.md

 ```

-This is very much like the library's standard behavior, but with the exception that "giving inventory information" or even "giving brief inventory information" are omitted.
+This is very much like the library's standard behaviour, but with the exception that "giving inventory information" or even "giving brief inventory information" are omitted.
 Here's how we supplant it: